Stagecoach (1939 film): Plot

-In June 1880, a group of strangers boards the stagecoach from Tonto, Arizona Territory, to Lordsburg, New Mexico.
-Among them are Dallas, a prostitute driven out of town by the "Law and Order League"; the alcoholic Doc Boone; pregnant Lucy Mallory, who is travelling to join her cavalry officer husband; and whiskey salesman Samuel Peacock.
+In June 1880, stage driver Buck prepares a stagecoach from Tonto, Arizona Territory, to Lordsburg, New Mexico.
+Among the passengers are Dallas, a prostitute driven out of town by the "Law and Order League"; the alcoholic doctor Josiah Boone; snobbish belle Lucy Mallory, who is travelling to join her cavalry officer husband; and diminutive whiskey salesman Samuel Peacock.

-Buck, the stage driver, looks for his shotgun guard, and Marshal Curley Wilcox tells him that the guard is off searching for the Ringo Kid.
-Ringo has broken out of prison after hearing that his father and brother were murdered by Luke Plummer.
-Buck tells Curley that Ringo is heading for Lordsburg.
-Knowing that Ringo has vowed vengeance, Curley decides to ride the stage as guard.

-As the stagecoach sets out, U.S. Cavalry Lieutenant Blanchard announces that Geronimo and his Apaches are on the warpath, and that the small cavalry troop will provide an escort to Dry Fork.
-Upon seeing her distress, gambler and Southern gentleman Hatfield offers his protection to Mrs. Mallory and climbs aboard.
-At the edge of town Henry Gatewood, a banker absconding with embezzled money, flags down the stage and joins the passengers.
+Meanwhile, Henry the "Ringo Kid" has broken out of prison to avenge the murder of his father and brother by Luke Plummer, a dangerous gunslinger who is in Lordsburg with his two brothers.
+The Plummers also accused Ringo of killing their foreman, which led to Ringo's conviction.
+Marshal Curley Wilcox decides to ride shotgun on the stage and find Ringo.
+U.S. Cavalry Lieutenant Blanchard announces that Geronimo and his Apache warriors are on the warpath, therefore Blanchard's troop will provide a temporary escort to Dry Fork station.
+Hatfield, a chivalrous gambler and former Confederate Army officer, offers Mallory his protection and climbs aboard.
+Ellsworth H. Gatewood, an arrogant banker, also boards.

-Further along the road, the stage comes across the Ringo Kid, stranded when his horse went lame.
-Though Curley and Ringo are friends, Curley takes Ringo into custody and crowds him into the coach.
-When they reach Dry Fork, they learn the expected cavalry detachment has gone on to Apache Wells.
-Buck wants to turn back, but most of the party votes to proceed.
-The group is taken aback when Ringo invites Dallas to sit at the main table for lunch.
-As they are eating Hatfield reveals that he served in the Confederate Army under the command of Mrs. Mallory's father in Virginia.
+En route, the stage encounters Ringo, stranded after his horse went lame.
+Though Curley and Ringo are friends, Curley takes Ringo into custody.
+When they reach Dry Fork, they learn the expected cavalry detachment has gone on to Apache Wells station.
+Most of the party votes to proceed.
+The group is taken aback when Ringo, unaware of her profession, bonds with Dallas as the journey progresses.